hyperledger/firefly/doc-site/docs/tutorials/custom_contracts/cardano.md

 ## Writing a dApp

+> **NOTE:** The source code to this dApp is also available [on GitHub](https://github.com/hyperledger/firefly-cardano/tree/main/wasm/simple-tx).

 First, decide on the contract which your dApp will satisfy.
-FireFly uses [JSON schema](https://json-schema.org/) to describe its contracts.
+FireFly uses [FireFly Interface Format](https://hyperledger.github.io/firefly/latest/reference/firefly_interface_format/) to describe its contracts.
 Create a file named `contract.json`.
 An example is below:

 ### Contract